Mercy College of Ohio Rankings

 Mercy College of Ohio Acceptance rate and admissions statistics

-Mercy College of Ohio has an acceptance rate of 43% and is among the top 12% of the most difficult universities to gain admission to in the United States.
+Mercy College of Ohio has an acceptance rate of 93% and is among the 33% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women